oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.md

   - vm_id: UUID
   - creation_date: TIMESTAMP

 Add vm_backup_disk_map table.
-This table keeps the backup url for every disk.
-This url will be used instead of the image path on the host when creating an image transfer for a disk.
+This table keeps the backup url and the backup mode for every disk.
+The url will be used instead of the image path on the host when creating an image transfer for a disk.

 - vm_backup_disk_map